jboss-developer/jboss-eap-quickstarts/cdi-interceptors/README.md

 You can now comment out classes in the WEB-INF/beans.xlm file to disable one or both of the interceptors and view the results.

-* Comment the '<class>org.jboss.as.quickstarts.cdi.interceptor.AuditInterceptor</class>' and you will no longer see the audit history on the browser page.
+* Comment the `<class>org.jboss.as.quickstarts.cdi.interceptor.AuditInterceptor</class>` and you will no longer see the audit history on the browser page.
-* Comment the '<class>org.jboss.as.quickstarts.cdi.interceptor.LoggerInterceptor</class>' and you will no longer see the log messages in the server log.
+* Comment the `<class>org.jboss.as.quickstarts.cdi.interceptor.LoggerInterceptor</class>` and you will no longer see the log messages in the server log.

-In this quickstart, in order to switch back to the default implementation, comment the 'interceptors' block in the WEB-INF/beans.xml file and redeploy the quickstart.
+In this quickstart, in order to switch back to the default implementation, comment the `interceptors` block in the WEB-INF/beans.xml file and redeploy the quickstart.

 Undeploy the Archive